From Five Prompts to One

-Approach 2 — Azure AI Document Intelligence custom models.
-I trained a custom model on each document type — wire transfer forms, sweep summaries, concentration reports.
-Document Intelligence is excellent for fixed-layout forms, and it worked for those.
-Treasury documents aren’t fixed layouts.
-One sweep has twelve rows; the next has twenty-three.
-Wire requests have optional fields that appear only for inter-bank transfers.
-A new document type meant a new labeling session, a new training run, a new testing cycle.
-The maintenance overhead compounded immediately.
+So we moved to custom Document Intelligence models.
+Trained per document type, one for wire transfers, one for sweep summaries.
+Fixed layouts worked fine.
+Treasury documents don’t have fixed layouts.
+One sweep has twelve rows, the next has twenty-three.
+Wire requests have optional fields that only show up for inter-bank transfers.
+Every time a new document type came in, another labeling session, another training run, another testing cycle.
+The maintenance overhead piled up immediately.

-Approach 5 — GPT-4.1 with classify-then-extract prompts.
-I embraced LLM-based extraction fully.
+Then I committed fully to LLM-based extraction.
 A classification prompt identified the document type.
-A Power Automate Switch routed to one of four extraction prompts, each with its own JSON schema.
-This was the closest I got before the real solution — and it exposed the actual problem clearly.
+A Switch action routed to one of four type-specific extraction prompts, each with its own JSON schema.
+Five prompts.
+Four schemas.
+Four Switch branches.
+This was the closest I came before the thing that actually worked, and it’s also where I finally understood what the real problem was.

 One prompt.
 One schema.
 All document types.
 No classifier.
 No Switch.
 No branches.